Florida Blue is committed to connecting you and your family with care that’s high-quality and costs less—and that includes Medicare coverage.

 Medicare Part B (Medical Insurance)

 Premium - You’ll pay a monthly premium for Part B (Original Medicare) coverage.
 The premium changes each year.
 Visit medicare.gov to find out what the Part B premium is this year.
 If you don’t enroll when are first eligible for Part B and sign up later, you may have to pay a late enrollment penalty.
 You will have to pay this penalty for as long as you have Part B coverage.
-If you are still working after 65 and have health care coverage through your employer, you may qualify for a Special Enrollment Period (SEP).
-If you qualify for a SEP, you likely will not have to pay a late enrollment penalty.
+If you are still working after age 65 and have health care coverage through your employer, you may qualify for a Special Enrollment Period (SEP).
+If you qualify for an SEP, you likely will not have to pay a late enrollment penalty.

 Out-of-Pocket Costs for Care - You’ll pay a yearly deductible for Part B (Original Medicare).
 You will have to pay this amount before Part B starts to pay its share of your health care costs.
 After you pay the deductible, typically, you will pay 20% of your health care costs and Medicare will pay 80%.